harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 ## Prototypes

+Another way to describe meaning is to do so via prototypes.

 > A _prototype_ is a “central member” of a semantic field.

-Very intuitive and very dangerous, for example, what’s the prototype of a human?
+This is very intuitive and very dangerous: for example, what’s the prototype of a human?

 ## Thematic roles (aka $\theta$-rules)

-### Agent

-- initiates an action conciously, based on free will (“_the dog_ chasedthe cat”)

-### Theme

-- Someone/something that have a postion or direction
+Finally, meaning can be described via thematic roles, that focus on the relations between parts of speech.
+Here are some of the most important _roles_:

+- __agent__: it initiates an action, usually consciously.
+Example: “_the dog_ chased the cat”

-- Entity affected by an action or described in a sentence
+- __theme__: an entity which is affected by an action or described, typically non-human.
+Examples: “_The ball_ was blue”, “Sam threw _the ball_”
-- If human (rare) usually passive is used

-### Patient

-Very similar to theme (not always distinguished f), but its state changes.
+- __patient__: very similar to and not always distinguished from theme, its state changes.
+Example: “She closed _the window_”

-Slides: up to intrument and experiencer
+- __instrument__: entity used to do something.
+Example: “He signed the contract with _a quill_”
+- __experiencer__: someone who knows/feels something.
+Example: “_I_ felt sad”.